tigerabrodi/all-my-notes/2-weeks-growth.md

-# First week

-- Deadline for the Netflix clone.

-- Make sure to learn AWS 1h every morning, ideally another hour during the day, take a timer and do focused work.

-# Second Week

-- Thursday is the latest day for starting with the Terraform book, which I should continue on for 1 - 2 weeks.

-- Start a project in Canvas, try to build something similar to Excalidraw/Miro.

-- Finish Blog post "6 months at Bobsled" and publish it.

-# Future
+- Start learning canvas and build a brainstorming app.
+Maybe make it a multiplayer app using Liveblocks if I feel motivated enough.
+The deadline is the next two weeks, though, if I feel motivated to continue on it, I'm allowed another week.

+- Start with https://cloudresumechallenge.dev/ (AWS version) and make sure to finish it within the next two weeks.
+Spend 3 hours on it every day, if there is a risk that it may not get done, spend 6 hours instead of 3 during the last 4 days of the 2 weeks.

+- Once https://cloudresumechallenge.dev/ is done, start going through the book **Terraform: Up and Running, 3rd Edition** and try to finish it before October begins.

-- The goal is before October starts to start designing and developing my new portfolio.
+- Once the brainstorming app is done, design and build a new portfolio.

-- After that, the goal will be to step away from TypeScript for quite some time.

-I still have a few things I want to develop, like that typing game for toddlers for example.
+- Once the Portfolio is done, continue building projects.